Magni0/Finsure-Tech-Challenge/README.md

 ## FEATURE/endpoints Branch: Refactored list lenders endpoint

 After sleeping on it, I figured out how to make listing lenders and listing active lenders alot neater I also found an edgecase that I had initially missed as well as clearing up unused imports and dependencies.

+## FEATURE/endpoints Branch: Added download lenders in csv format

+Due to the commonality of this desired functionality, there was a lot of documentation and tutorials, this ended up being easier than I first thought.